shan-weiqiang/cplusplus/expression/README.md

 <blockquote>
 As with all cast expressions, the result is:

-an lvalue if target-type is an lvalue reference type or an rvalue reference to function type(since C++11);
+- An lvalue if target-type is an lvalue reference type or an rvalue reference to function type(since C++11);
-an xvalue if target-type is an rvalue reference to object type; [swq: how `std::move` is implemented] (since C++11) a prvalue otherwise.
+- A xvalue if target-type is an rvalue reference to object type; [swq: how `std::move` is implemented] (since C++11)
+- A prvalue otherwise.
 </blockquote>